-Elspeth and her unconventional parents decide to settle down in Kenya and begin a coffee plantation.
+Elspeth (Holly Aird) and her unconventional parents decide to settle down in Kenya and begin a coffee plantation.
 This is a time of discovery for Elspeth, as she encounters the incredible ...

-Elspeth and her unconventional parents decide to settle down in Kenya and begin a coffee plantation.
-This is a time of discovery for Elspeth, as she encounters the incredible beauty and cruelty of nature, and new friendships with both Africans and British expatriates.
-A side plot involves the beautiful and bored British Lettice Palmer who enters into an affair with a handsome safari guide.
-Eventually, however, the excitement of Elspeth's life is disrupted by the onset of WW I, and the changes it brings Written by
+Elspeth (Holly Aird) and her unconventional parents decide to settle down in Kenya and begin a coffee plantation.
+This is a time of discovery for Elspeth, as she encounters the incredible beauty and cruelty of nature, and new friendships with Africans and British expatriates.
+A side plot involves the beautiful and bored British Lettice Palmer (Sharon Maughan), who enters into an affair with a handsome safari guide.
+Eventually, however, the excitement of Elspeth's life is disrupted by the on-set of World War I, and the changes it brings.Written by

 Rhea Worrell <email@example.com>

 10 of 12 people found this review helpful.